What is Bequest in Islamic and Secular law?

-The Testamentary Bequest considered as an Donation, Charity, or Lending to needy, or to an organization but cannot be considered par of an Inheritance.
-However, in the real world, the applications of bequest is found improper.
-This is very serious issue worldwide that not many people realize it's mis-applications ignorantly or unknowingly.
+The Testamentary Bequest is considered as a Donation, Charity, or Lending to the needy or to an organization but cannot be considered part of an Inheritance.
+However, in the real world, the bequest applications are found improper.
+This is a very serious issue worldwide, and not many people realize its misapplication ignorantly or unknowingly.
 We will consider an example to illustrate the point.
-Let us take an example of a family that includes a Spouse, children, and parents.
-Husband owned a house, land, and some cash in the bank.
-Husband has created Islamic Will to give the gift or bequest of 25% of all assets to Spouse and the rest to be distributed per Islamic law of Inheritance.
+Let us take an example of a family that includes a Spouse, children, and parents, the husband owns a house, land, and some cash in the bank.
+The husband has created Islamic Will to give the gift or bequest of 25% of all assets to the Spouse, and the rest to be distributed per Islamic law of Inheritance.
 Let us observe the outcome of this situation.
-Husband cannot gift 25% to Spouse in the Islamic Will because Spouse is a legal Islamic heir (or beneficiary).
-There is no concern Islamically for the rest of the 75% amount assets distribution.
-What Husband should have been done?
+Husband cannot gift 25% to the Spouse in the Islamic Will because Spouse is a legal Islamic heir (or beneficiary).
+There is no Islamically concern for the remaining 75% amount assets distribution.
+What should Husband have done?
 A husband should have given a 25% gift amount to his Spouse during his life separately from the Islamic Will, which would be the correct way to gift Islamically.

 What is the difference between Testamentary Bequest and Gifts?